Skip to main content

 Grilled Bush Meat

-Wild game grilled over open fire with local spices - a traditional protein source.
+Wild game grilled over an open fire with local spices, a traditional source of protein.

 Sweet Potato Fries